xinjin95/IoTSpotter/README.md

 Our differential analysis component identifies 19K 3rd-party library package names, which can be found [here](data/3rd_party_lib/filtered_package_names.txt).
 Each line of the file corresponds to one unique package name.
 Here, package names are the name of [JAVA packages](https://docs.oracle.com/javase/tutorial/java/concepts/package.html).

+Moreover, we also release the information about the apps using each of the 19K package names.
+You can find it in [this file](data/3rd_party_lib/iot_lib_map_ranked.txt).
+Moreover, we also cluster the 19K package names based on their prefixes (length of 3) and identify the iot apps using these package names of each prefix.
+You can find the results in [this file](data/3rd_party_lib/cluster_app_mapping.txt).

 ### 4. IoT specific library vulnerabilities

 We provide the identified vulnerable libraries and the vulnerabilities (i.e., CVEs) in this [file](data/maven_crawling/vulnerability.txt).
 If you want to identify more vulnerabilities, you can use our script specified in [this section](#iot-library-curation-and-vulnerability-analysis).